AngleProtocol/angle-docs/concepts/hedging-agents/faq-ha.md

 In case this happens, the protocol has two parameters: the target hedging ratio, and the limit hedging ratio.

 The target heding ratio gives the amount to be hedged by HAs.
 Above this ratio, HAs can't open positions anymore.
 The limit hedging ratio is the maximum hedging ratio possible in the protocol.
 If HAs start hedging more than this ratio because of users burning stablecoins, their positions can be automatically cashed out.

+Imagine the limit hedging ratio is defined at 95%, then if `0.9x/(x-y)` becomes superior to `0.95`, then some HAs could be cashed out till the amount covered by HAs is back in the bounds again (below the target hedging ratio).

 When a HA position is cashed out like that, the HA gets back its margin plus any unrealized PnL.
 Keepers are responsible for cashing out HAs positions in such cases.